wildfly/wildfly-feature-pack-template/README.md

 subsystem.<subsystem-name>
 ```

 [`galleon-pack/wildfly-feature-pack-build.xml`](https://github.com/wildfly/wildfly-galleon-pack-template/blob/master/galleon-pack/wildfly-feature-pack-build.xml)
-takes care of adding the subsystem to the configuration.
+takes care of adding the subsystem to the configuration under `<extensions>` near the end of the file
+where we add a dependency on the `org.wildfly.extension.template-subsystem` module we have defined for our subsystem.
+Galleon is smart enough to look at the dependencies of this module to bring in modules it in turn depends on.
+So in this case it will e.g. bring in the `org.wildfly.template-dependency` module (or 'package' in Galleon terminology)
+too.

 It also configures the feature packs that we depend upon.
 Note
 that we have a direct dependency on `org.wildfly:wildfly-galleon-pack`.
 This in turn has dependencies on
 `org.wildfly:wildfly-servlet-galleon-pack` and `org.wildfly.core:wildfly-core-galleon-pack` which is why the first
 is listed under `dependencies` and the others under `transitive`.
 For each feature pack we can configure further
 what we want to include.

 [`galleon-pack/pom.xml`](https://github.com/wildfly/wildfly-galleon-pack-template/blob/master/galleon-pack/pom.xml)
 has the `wildfly-galleon-maven-plugin` which creates the Galleon Feature Pack.
 Note that it uses
 the `build-feature-pack` goal which is needed to add a new subsystem along with the mentioned
 entry in `wildfly-feature-pack-build.xml`.

+__Note regarding non-configurable feature additions:__
-(If you just want to make some additional modules
+_If you just want to make some additional modules
-available you would use `build-user-feature-pack` and not use a `wildfly-feature-pack-build.xml`.
+available in the server you would use the `build-user-feature-pack` instead, and not use a `wildfly-feature-pack-build.xml`.
 [`wildfly-extras/wildfly-datasources-galleon-pack/`](https://github.com/wildfly-extras/wildfly-datasources-galleon-pack)
-contains an example of this simpler scenario.)
+contains an example of this simpler scenario.
+To bring in the module containing our functionality in this case you
+need to add it to the `packages` section of the `layer-spec.xml` instead.
+The name of the package in this case
+is the name of your module (i.e. `org.wildfly.extension.template-subsystem`).
+As before the `org.wildfly.template-dependency`
+will also be brought in since it is a dependency in the subsystem's `module.xml`._

 If adding licenses is important to you, they are set up in the following places:
 * [`galleon-pack/src/license/template-feature-pack-licenses.xml`](https://github.com/wildfly/wildfly-galleon-pack-template/blob/master/galleon-pack/src/license/template-feature-pack-licenses.xml) -